-On 23 April 2019, the BVI ITA published a draft Economic Substance Code (the Code), this is expected to be finalised in late May.
+On 23 April 2019, the BVI ITA published a draft Economic Substance Code (the Code), this is expected to be finalised in August.
 The Code highlights the following key points:

 • an entity will be treated as carrying on a relevant activity in the BVI during any financial period in which it receives income from that activity.

 • The initial financial period for new entities is 12 months from the date of formation.
-For existing entities, the initial financial period is 12 months from 30 June 2019.
+For existing entities, the initial financial period was due to be 12 months from 30 June 2019.

 • ownership by an entity of any investment, including bonds and cash, other than equity participations will mean that it is not a pure equity holding entity and providing no further relevant activities are undertaken will fall out of scope.

 • the business of being an investment fund (licensed by SIBA) is not a relevant activity and therefore outside of scope of the economic substance requirements .
 However, if the fund carries on other activities that are ‘relevant activities’ then this will bring it back in scope.

 • an entity which provides credit as ‘an incidental part of a different sort of business’ will not be treated as carrying on financing and leasing business.
 For example, a builder’s merchant which supplies goods on account, thereby offering short term credit, will not be carrying on a finance and leasing business.
 Only where the provision of credit can be seen to be a business activity in its own right will the entity be treated as conducting financing and leasing business.

 • entities which hold debt or debt instruments for the purposes of investment will not be regarded as being in the business of providing credit facilities (and therefore outside of financing and leasing business).

 A link to the draft Code can be found here https://bvifinance.vg/Portals/0/xBlog/uploads/2019/4/24/DraftITACode.pdf